Evanidus14/Aldrnari-Gamepad-Setup/README.md

 With how many keybinds are necessary to fully utilize ultra-modded Skyrim, any gamepad setup can get quite complicated.
 With that being said, I have attempted to make this less daunting by having each modifier have a specific "focus."
 Here are the areas of "focus" that I built into the configurations:

-- L1 (hold) + Directional Pad buttons: Holding this button will be your main way to access your groups from SkyUI (more on that later in the guide)
+- Directional Pad buttons: Holding L1 will give you access to your first 4 group hotkeys (from SkyUI, more on that later) and are located on the directional pad.
+Holding L1 and then R1 will give you access to the remaining 4 groups, also on your directional pad.

+- Face Buttons: Holding L1 will give you access to all four directional dodges available from Engarde (Read the [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) for more info about it)